mscarpati/NUFT-strategy-dev/README.md

 # quant-finance
-Some strategies technical indicators; exploration into ML
+Some strategies and technical indicators; exploration into ML